Section 7: Child Protection Conferences

 Babies and young children should not normally be permitted to enter the conference room as this will cause distraction from the meeting.
 The Social Worker should assist parents to make arrangements for their care where necessary.

+The primary principle for determining quoracy is that there should be sufficient agencies present to enable safe decisions to be made in the individual circumstances.
 As a minimum there should be attendance by Children's Social Care and at least two other professional groups or agencies that have had direct contact with the child subject to the Conference.
-In this context a school is a seperate agency from the rest of the local authority children's services.
+In this context a school is a separate agency from the rest of the local authority children's services.

 Attendees whose contribution relates to professional expertise or responsibility for relevant services are not counted in determining quoracy.